 Scope: Both public and private sectors

-Learn about the ideal Business Analyst career path in our blog now!
+Learn about the ideal Business Analyst career path in our now!

-Qualifications: A bachelor’s degree in information technology, computer science, maths, or statistics
+Qualifications: A Bachelor’s degree in information technology, computer science, or related field

 Looking to expand your career in Business Analytics?
 Read our blog to learn Business Analytics now.

 A chief data officer is a senior-level job role where one has to look after the organization’s data, draw valuable insights from it, and work with analytics and data science departments.
 A chief data officer also works to increase business performance by tapping into new and innovative sources of data.

 To be a good chief data officer, one needs to have relevant skills, such as mathematics and statisticians, plus a specialized master’s degree, and excellent expertise in the IT industry.

 Qualifications: A specialized master’s degree and 10 years of experience in data analytics

 Skills: Team building, technology and business trend awareness, and presentation skills